 As far as my toddler’s review of this movie, I took notes so I could accurately tell you in her own words.

 “I love it.
 I like that dragon.
 I can’t ride on that dragon.
 It’s too high.
 But Pete can ride on that dragon.”

 As you can see, my 3 year old was left in awe.
 She loved it.
 She’s been talking about “that dragon” ever since.
 My 7 year old took a bit longer to sink everything in.
 He definitely liked it.
 But he did admit the dragon was a little scary.
 Would he watch it again?
 Absolutely.

 Plan on taking your family to see the new Pete’s Dragon movie?
 Don’t forget to grab your 25 pages of FREE Pete’s Dragon Coloring Sheets & Activities.
 Simply put, Disney’s cautious holding back in the new live-action Pete’s Dragon movie made the child-like innocence and the delicate fairy-tale relationship whisper into my heart.
 It’s that beautiful connection to the child in us all that made my family fully appreciate the new Pete’s Dragon – with open arms.
 I believe in dragons.

 Will you be taking your family to see Disney’s Pete’s Dragon?

 I was invited to attend an exclusive Walt Disney World press event in exchange for this post.
 All opinions are my own.
-Be sure to follow Raising Whasians via Facebook, Twitter, Google, Instagram, Pinterest and YouTube for more kids movie reviews from a parent perspective.
+Be sure to follow Raising Whasians via Facebook, Twitter, Instagram, Pinterest and YouTube for more kids movie reviews from a parent perspective.